Colour centre: Visual area V4

 Anatomical and physiological studies have established that the colour centre begins in V1 and sends signals to extrastriate areas V2 and V4 for further processing.
 V4 in particular is an area of interest because of the strength of the colour receptive fields in its neurons.
 V4 was initially identified in macaque monkey visual cortex experiments.
 Originally, it was proposed that colour was selectively processed in V4.
 However, this hypothesis was later rejected in favour of another hypothesis which suggested that V4 and other areas around V4 work together to process colour in the form of multiple colour selective regions.
 After identification of V4 as the colour-selective region in macaque monkeys, scientists began searching for a homologous structure in the human cortex.
 Using fMRI brain imaging, scientists found three main areas stimulated by colour: V1, an area in the ventral occipital lobe, specifically the lingual gyrus, which was designated as human V4, or hV4, and another area located anteriorly in the fusiform gyrus, designated as V4α.

-The purpose of V4 has changed dynamically as new studies are performed.
+Our understanding of the purpose of V4 has changed dynamically as new studies have been performed.
 Since V4 responds strongly to colour in both macaque monkeys and humans, it has become an area of interest to scientists.
 The V4 area was originally attributed to colour selectivity, but new evidence has shown that V4, as well as other areas of the visual cortex, are receptive to various inputs.
 V4 neurons are receptive to a number of properties, such as colour, brightness, and texture.
 It is also involved in processing shape, orientation, curvature, motion, and depth.

 The actual organization of hV4 in the cortex is still being investigated.
 In the macaque monkey, V4 spans the dorsal and ventral occipital lobe.
 Human experiments have shown that V4 only spans the ventral portion.
 This led to distinguishing hV4 from the macaque V4.
 A recent study from Winawer et al. analysing fMRI measurements to map the hV4 and ventral occipital areas showed variances between subjects used for hV4 mapping was at first attributed to instrumentation error, but Winawer argued that the sinuses in the brain interfered with fMRI measurements.
 Two models for hV4 were tested: one model had hV4 completely in the ventral side, and the second model had hV4 split into dorsal and ventral sections.
 It was concluded that it was still difficult to map the activity of hV4, and that further investigation was required.
 However, other evidence, such as lesions in the ventral occipital lobe causing achromatopsia, suggested that the ventral occipital area plays an important role in colour vision.
+In addition, it has recently been shown that activation of area V4 in humans (area V4h) is observed during the perception and retention of the color of objects, but not their shape.